wso2/testgrid/README.md

 3. Read the Testgrid concepts at [Infrastructure / Deployment / and Scenarios Repository Structure](docs/Infrastructure-Deployment-Scenarios-Repository-Structure.md)
 4. See developer docs at [How to Pass Data between Testgrid steps](docs/How-to-Pass-Data-to-Next-Steps.md)

+## Building Testgrid

+You need Oracle/OpenJDK 8 and Apache Maven 3.5 to build Testgrid.

+`mvn clean install`

+NOTE: if you are using OpenJDK 8, then you'll need to install JFX libraries.
+For Ubuntu/Debian, it's available in openjfx package.
+You can install it via `apt install openjfx`.

 ## Testgrid architecture

 ### Overall system components are as follows: